biothings/biothings.api/docs/doc/studio_guide.rst

 - a *version* defines the specification version the manifest is using.
 Currently, version 0.2 should be used.
 This is not the version of the datasource itself.
 - an optional (but highly recommended) *__metadata__* key provides information about the datasource itself, such as a website, a link to its license, the license name.
   This information, when provided, are displayed in the /metadata endpoint of the resulting API.
+- a *requires* section, optional, describes dependencies that should be installed for the plugin to work.
+This uses `pip` behind the scene, and each element of that list is passed to `pip install` command line.
+If one dependency installation fails, the plugin is invalidated.
+Alternately, a single string can be passed, instead of a list.
 - a *dumper* section specifies how to download the actual data.
   * *data_url* specifies where to download the data from.
 It can be a URL (string) or a list of URLs (list of strings).
 Currently supported protocols are **http(s)** and **ftp**.
   URLs must point to individual files (no wildcards) and only one protocol is allowed within a list of URLs (no mix of URLs using htttp and ftp are allowed).
 All files